-Will Pakistan retaliate against ‘unacceptable’ Iranian air attacks?
+Will Pakistan retaliate against ‘unacceptable’ Iran air attacks?

 Increased bilateral engagement

-The attacks coincided with increased interactions between Pakistani and Iranian officials, both civilian and military, in recent days.
+Ironically, the attacks came amid increased interactions between Pakistani and Iranian officials, both civilian and military, in recent days.

-Hours before Iranian jets dropped bombs on Balochistan, Pakistani caretaker prime minister Anwaar-ul-Haq Kakar had met Iranian Minister of Foreign Affairs Hossein Amirabdollahian on the sidelines of the World Economic Forum in Davos in Switzerland.
+Hours before Iran fired missiles into Balochistan, Pakistani caretaker Prime Minister Anwaar-ul-Haq Kakar had met Iranian Minister of Foreign Affairs Hossein Amirabdollahian on the sidelines of the World Economic Forum in Davos in Switzerland.

-Pakistan’s interim foreign minister Jalil Abbas Jilani met with Iran’s special representative for Afghanistan affairs, Hassan Kazmi Qomi, in Islamabad earlier this week, where the two discussed the need for “enhanced coordination for regional stability.”
+Pakistan’s interim Foreign Minister Jalil Abbas Jilani met with Iran’s special representative for Afghanistan affairs, Hassan Kazmi Qomi, in Islamabad earlier this week, where the two discussed the need for “enhanced coordination for regional stability”.

 Foreign Minister @JalilJilani today received Iran's Special Representative for Afghanistan Affairs, Hassan Kazmi Qomi.
 FM underscored Pakistan’s commitment to a peaceful & stable Afghanistan and emphasized the need for enhanced coordination for regional stability.
 He also… pic.twitter.com/wyT6DcDEk7